DiwanshuVerma/DiwanshuVerma/README.md

-- 👋 Hi, I’m Diwanshu Verma
+##  Hi 👋, I’m Diwanshu Verma
 - Full-stack developer from India

-- Open for freelance gigs, Software developer role:
-- 📫 Email- diwanshu63019@gmail.com
+- Focused on building scalable web applications
+- This GitHub showcases my personal projects, experiments, and ongoing learning
+- Let's talk, if you are working on something real diwanshu63019@gmail.com

 <!---
 DiwanshuVerma/DiwanshuVerma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.